A product technical statement is helpful for your product’s users. Find out what it is and needs to contain.

 Plumbing and drainage

-You need to provide a note stating “to GT” and the minimum numbers of GTs.
+You need to show the proposed plumbing system in the MultiProof application complies with New Zealand building code.
 Drainage is site specific and will be assessed as part of the building consent.

 You need to provide the following information in your MultiProof: